sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

         y <= y + 1
         z <= z + 1
 ```
-Now since b is never modified or read inside of the loop's body, we can "unswitch" this code to the following:
+Since b is never modified or read inside of the loop's body, we can "unswitch" this code to the following:
 ```
 bool b = false
 x,y,z = 0